-After completing necessary paperwork (which can be downloaded on our website and completed in advance), you will meet with the doctor to discuss any relevant history that may contribute to the evaluation.
-You are welcome to bring a family member or close friend to the initial interview to provide information concerning your history and current symptoms.
+After completing necessary paperwork (which can be downloaded on our website and completed in advance), you will meet with the doctor to discuss your presenting symptoms and relevant history.
+You are welcome to bring someone to the interview who can provide information concerning your history and current symptoms.
 Afterwards, you will work one-on-one with the examiner to complete a series of paper-and-pencil tests.
 Tests are typically brief in nature, but there are many.
-Some of the tests are administered verbally, some are in written format, and some are manually completed, such as motor tests.
-Some tests are also in questionnaire format, so don’t forget to bring your reading glasses if needed.
-Tests vary in complexity and time, and you are expected to do better on some tests than others.
+Some of the tests are completed verbally, some are in written format, and some are manually completed, such as motor tests.
+Some tests are in questionnaire format, so don’t forget to bring your reading glasses if needed.
+Tests vary in complexity and time, and you will do better on some tests than others.
 The tests are typically adjusted for age and educational level so that an accurate assessment of your performance can be determined.
 You should plan to dress comfortably and bring snacks/drinks if you wish.
 The testing is completed at your pace and breaks can be taken as needed.
 In addition to the initial interview, the exam typically takes up to 6 hours to complete if done the same day.
 Sometimes the exam is done over multiple days as arranged at the time your appointment is scheduled, although modifications during the exam may be made as needed.
 Because of the length of the exam, testing typically starts early.
 Since our time is devoted to working with you for several hours, we ask that you contact us as soon as possible if you are not able to keep your appointment.

 Follow-Up / Feedback

 After the clinical exam is completed, you will be scheduled for a feedback appointment.
 During feedback, you will review test results with the doctor.
-It may be helpful to have a family memory or friend present since you may be presented with a lot of information.
+You are welcome to bring others to this appointment.
 The feedback session should provide you with a better understanding as to the nature of your symptoms as they pertain to your neuropsychological functioning.
-How to modify or improve your neuropsychological status and optimize quality of life are discussed within the context of treatment-related issues and recommendations.
+How to manage, modify and/or improve your neuropsychological status and optimize independence and quality of life are discussed within the context of treatment-related issues and recommendations.
 Upon completion of the exam, a formal neuropsychological report will be sent to your referring doctor; this will include our test findings and treatment recommendations.